Cure Violence: Model

 Cure Violence, as the name implies, draws an analogy between the way diseases are transmitted between individuals and the way that violence spreads through communities.
 Their work can be compared to the work that antibiotics or vaccinations do in preventing a disease from damaging its host and spreading to others.
-As Gary Slutkin (the founder of Cure Violence) told the Chicago Tribune, "Violence follows usual epidemiological patterns, when you look at charts, graphs and maps, it follows exactly like all epidemics.
+As Gary Slutkin (the founder of Cure Violence) told the Chicago Tribune,Violence follows usual epidemiological patterns, when you look at charts, graphs and maps, it follows exactly like all epidemics.
 You can think of an epidemic of a flu or tuberculosis, where there are very few cases, then there are more and more.
 Violence has a contagious nature.
-The requirement for intervention becomes obvious, you have to interact with the people who have been 'infected.'"

-Cure Violence identifies metaphorically infected individuals by assessing whether they meet certain conditions, such as being a prominent member of a gang or being a recent victim of violence.
+The requirement for intervention becomes obvious, you have to interact with the people who have been infected.Cure Violence identifies metaphorically infected individuals by assessing whether they meet certain conditions, such as being a prominent member of a gang or being a recent victim of violence.
 If a worker suspects that their client is going to commit violence soon, they will try to talk them out of it in a practice known as violence interruption.
 Additionally, they will keep in touch with their clients in order to gather information and help guide them towards more constructive activities, referred to as outreach work.
 Finally, the organization as a whole uses community and group norm change to build a strong culture of anti-violence.

-Violence Interruption
+Violence interruption

 Violence interruption is an immediate response to imminent violence; people who perform this work are referred to as interrupters.
 They work with their clients to find peaceful alternatives to potentially violent situations.
 The way they approach this is personalized to the client and the situation.
 For example, if they are facing cyclical gang violence then the worker might talk to their client about the perpetual harm this causes and attempt to broker peace through talks.
-Alternatively, if the violence is gendered, they might approach the likely instigator and reinforce an image of masculinity which is respectful and restrained.

 In either case, Cure Violence emphasizes that the interrupter should be seen as a credible messenger by the client.
 In the case of cyclical gang violence, they employ workers with a history of violence, with an emphasis on former gang members, so that they can genuinely relate to the clients they work with.
-In the case of gendered violence, they employ people who are perceived as highly masculine so that their alternative description of masculinity is seen as credible.
 In either case, they avoid acting as informants or agents of law enforcement, as they claim that this would undermine the goal of being a credible messenger.
 They also try to employ interrupters who live in the area that they work in order to facilitate organic information gathering and obtain a natural path for approaching potential clients.

 Workers will also sometimes reach out to potential victims in order to give them advice on how to stay safe and connect them with third-party resources that specialize in helping victims.